 Why Is Stretching Important?

 Firstly, the muscle groups you have fully warmed up and stretched will be less likely to develop tears under the pressure of a workout.
-Those can be both microtears that contribute to post-workout soreness and more severe ones that lead to injuries.
+Microtears can contribute to post-workout soreness and more severe ones that lead to injuries.

 Secondly, you’ll find that from the very first exercise, you’ll be able to develop much more muscle tension.